Cole McConchie: New Zealand A

 In November 2020, McConchie was named as the captain of the New Zealand A cricket team for practice matches against the touring West Indies team.

 International career

 In August 2021, McConchie was named in New Zealand's Twenty20 International (T20I) squad for their tour of Bangladesh, and in New Zealand's One Day International (ODI) squad for their tour of Pakistan.
 McConchie made his T20I debut on 1 September 2021, for New Zealand against Bangladesh, taking a wicket with his first ball in a T20I match.
 He played in all five matches in the series, scoring 32 runs and taking seven wickets.

 In April 2023, he was named in ODI squad for their series against Pakistan.
 He made his ODI debut in the third ODI of the series, on 3 May 2023.

+In 2026, McConchie was called into New Zealand's squad for the 2026 Men's T20 World Cup, as a replacement for Michael Bracewell.